-Plan a budget that takes into consideration all of your financial muscle, including student loans, federal loans, scholarships and support from family.
-Then, weigh this against the outgoings that you will make over the course of the year, including tuition, rent, food, entertainment and so on.
+Plan a budget that takes into consideration all of your financial muscle, including student loans, federal loans, scholarships, and support from family.
+Then, weigh this against the outgoings that you will make over the course of the year, including tuition, rent, food, entertainment, and so on.

 4. Inquire about working in a residence hall

-Students who work in residence halls or dorms can benefit from the convenience of living on campus and the camaraderie of living close to peers while also enjoying subsidized room and board costs.
+Students who work in residence halls or dorms can benefit from the convenience of living on campus and the camaraderie of living close to peers while also enjoying the subsidized room and board costs.